kubos/kubos/docs/dev-docs/contribution-process.rst

     $ git commit -m "Descriptive message about the changes you made"
     $ git push {remote name} {local branch name}

-If you're committing against a kubos repo, then the remote name will likely be "origin".
+If you're committing against a Kubos repo, then the remote name will likely be "origin".
 If you're committing against your personal fork, then the remote name will match what you specified in the ``git remote add`` command.